pchuck/monome-teletype/README.md

 producing four channels of chord-based melody, envelopes (crow) and modulation (ansible).
 Supports grid.

+## melodicer (19)
+Melodicer inspired tracker with ansible and crow support.

 ## firefly-grid (17)
 Firefly swarm cv generator, with 8 channels of random computed voltages.
 Uses Ansible as an extension and Grid as a visualizer.